 The attached table is a compilation of the test results.
 The data displayed in the table includes the actual thickness of the test material, the inner and outer radius of the 90° bend, the bending coefficient, and the thinning of the bend.

 Actual material thickness

-The actual thickness of the specimen measured with a micrometer is compared with its nominal thickness, as shown in Table 3.
+Table 3 compares the actual thickness of the specimen, as measured with a micrometer, with its nominal thickness.

 Table 3 The actual thickness of the test materials (mm)

 The table reveals that the difference between the actual thickness of SPCC and its nominal thickness is within 0.03mm.
 The actual thickness of the uncoated SUS304 material was found to be about 0.07mm thinner than its nominal thickness.
 The actual thickness of the 4.5mm hot rolled plate SPHC was measured at 4.2mm.

 Comparing the Rinner under different bending conditions, it can be seen that the Rinner is influenced by the material, plate thickness, bending method, and bending tooling.

 Of these four factors, the situation of three other factors being equal: